As a patent attorney you'll assess whether inventions are new and innovative, and therefore eligible to be patented

 Tasks vary to a certain extent depending on whether you're working in private practice, advising private clients, or working for a large organisation in industry to protect their inventions.
 However, you'll typically need to:

-• carry out invention harvesting as part of a group in order to come up with a set of possible new inventive ideas
+• carry out invention harvesting as part of a group to come up with a set of possible new inventive ideas

 • discuss inventions and processes with inventors or manufacturers and ascertain whether they're likely to succeed in being granted patents